reTHINK-project/dev-catalogue/README.md

--host, -h    | specify Catalogue Broker hostname/IP -port, -p    | specify Catalogue Broker coap port -objpath, -o | path of folder containing catalogue objects (e.g. provided catalogue_objects folder)
+-host, -h    | specify Catalogue Broker hostname/IP -port, -p    | specify Catalogue Broker coap port -objpath, -o | path of folder containing catalogue objects (e.g. provided catalogue_objects folder) -usehttp     | change protocol of generated sourceCodeURLs to http (otherwise, https is used)

 **Please be aware that the hostname will be used to generate the sourcePackageURL, if a sourcePackage is provided.**